shanugit/Namaste-React-Course/Practical/Class-05/Assignment/Class - 05 Assignment.md

    ```

 2. What is the importance of config.js file
+   We need this config or constant file to get the different config values based on different parameters.
+For example if I login to swiggy in bangalore then it will fetch Restaurants which are
+   near to me.
+If I login from other location then it will fetch different list.
+These different config
+   data is getting fetched from Server APIs.
+And based on the received input from server app shows the
+   details to user.

 3. What are react hooks?
+   In the UI if we chnage something or perform any operation then we want that result to be reflected in the UI.
+All the react functional components has state variables which helps to keep the current changes.
+   Hooks are nothing but normal function which allows us to create this state variables for the functional components in React.
 4. Why do we need useState() hook?
+   useState() is one of the hook which we inport from "react" library to create local state variable for any functional component.